NYPL/metadata-documentation/resources/tips-tricks.md

 ## Research Catalog

 ### View MARC in Research Catalog
-At the bottom of a record in the Research Catalog, click the link that says **View marc record ›**
+At the bottom of a record in the Research Catalog, click the link that says **View MARC record ›**

 _or_